webspinner/lookout.github.com/_posts/2013-08-12-deploying-the-frankenjar.md

 `config/warble.rb` above only includes a select few `.rake` files to be bundled inside the archive, no sense running unit tests in production.

-Using Rake tasks in this way has the added benefit of ensuring the development team can use the same tasks (and codepaths) locally when building the application, as will be run in production.
+Because we're using the same Rake tasks, we're getting a bit of extra testing and usage of those tasks and codepaths that will be used locally and in production.

 ## Deploying the jar